What Is a Master’s Degree? A 2025 Guide

 2. Take the Relevant Tests

-3. Fill in the Application Form
+3. Complete the Application Form

-4. Gather Your Supporting Documents
+4. Submit Supporting Documents

-You’ll need to provide some supporting documents with your application.
-These could be degree certificates, exam results, and other related qualifications.
 In most cases, you’ll need to provide original copies of these documents if accepted.

 5. Write Your Personal Statement